-Benjamín Barán

-National Computer Center National University of Asuncion P.O.Box 1439, San Lorenzo, Paraguay Phone: (+595-21) 585550, email: bbaran@cnc.una.py
+Benjamín Barán[†] National Computer Center National University of Asuncion P.O.Box 1439, San Lorenzo Paraguay

+Rubén Sosa Science and Technology School Catholic University of Asuncion Asuncion, Paraguay

-Abstract-AntNet is a new algorithm for packet routing in communication networks.
+Abstract-AntNet is a new algorithm for packet routing in communication networks, firstly proposed by M. Dorigo and G. Di Caro (1997).
 In AntNet, a group of mobile agents (artificial ants) build paths between pair of nodes, exploring the network concurrently and exchanging data to update routing tables.

-This work, based in a previous work of the author [3], analyzes AntNet algorithms and proposes improvements, comparing their performance with respect to the original AntNet and other commercial algorithms.
-Simulation results indicate a better throughput of the improved proposals.
+This work analyzes AntNet algorithms and proposes improvements, comparing their performance with respect to the original AntNet and other commercial algorithms like RIP and The simulation results indicate a better throughput (amount of packages successfully routed per unit time) of the improved proposals.
+As for packet delay, the improved proposals overcame the original AntNet, although RIP and OSPF were unbeatable in this measure of performance.
+Due to the increase in the number of users in networks like Internet, it may be expected that network service administrators will prioritize throughput (amount of service that could be offered in a given moment), for to maximize services to growing number of users.
 So, AntNet and its variant here proposed are promising options for routing in large public networks such as Internet.

-Keywords: Routing, AntNet, Trhoughput, delay.

-INTRODUCTION
+I. Introduction

-Routing in a data network is the action of addressing data traffic between a pair of nodes source-destination, being this, fundamental in a communication network control.
-In conjunction with a flow control, congestion and admission, routing determines the total network performance, in terms of quality and amount of offered services [9].
+Routing in a data network is the action of addressing data traffic between pair of nodes source-destination, being this, fundamental in a communication network control. conjunction with a flow control, congestion and admission, routing determines the total network performance, in terms of quality and amount of offered services [7].
 The routing task is performed by routers, which update their routing tables by means of an algorithm specially designed for this.
-The first routing algorithms addressed data in a network minimizing a cost function, like physical distance, link delay, etc [10,14].
-However, throughput optimization remained in a second plane, possibly due to a relatively small amount of users.
-This is the case of the RIP algorithm (Routing Information Protocol), based on the distancevector method and the OSPF (Open Shortest Path First) algorithm, thoroughly used in Internet, based on the linkstate method.
-Both methods choose the path with minimum cost (generally the shortest path) between a pair of nodes [7].
-This could produce bottlenecks, because this path could congest, in spite of other paths, possibly expensive, but not congested [13].
+The first routing algorithms addressed data in a network minimizing a cost function, like physical distance, link delay, etc. However, throughput optimization remained in a second plane, possibly due to a relatively small amount of users.
+This is the case of the RIP algorithm (Routing Information Protocol), based on the distance-vector method and the OSPF (Open Shortest Path First) algorithm, thoroughly used in Internet, based on the link-state method.
+Both methods choose the path with minimum cost (generally the shortest path) between pair of nodes [5].
+This could produce bottlenecks, because this path could congest, in spite of other paths, possibly expensive, but less congested [13].

-Unfortunately, traditional routing methods, due to the limitations explained above, do not have enough flexibility to satisfy new routing demands, like new network services, and the impressive increase in the amount of users that forces the network administrators to improve throughput in order to satisfy the immense amount of users that simultaneously request services.
-This situation has impelled the study and develop other routing methods as LBR (Load Balancing Routing) [2].
-This method addresses routing by distributing load over all possible paths improving network throughput, because congestion probability decreases in the shorstest path links.
+Unfortunately, traditional routing methods, due to the limitations explained above, do not have enough flexibility to satisfy the new routing demands, like new network services, and mainly the impressive increase in the amount of users that forces the network administrators to improve throughput in order to satisfy the immense amount of users that simultaneously request services.
+This situation has impelled the study and development of other routing methods, e.g. a routing method known as LBR (Load Balancing Routing) [2].
+It addresses routing by equally distributing load over all possible paths.
+This diminishes the congestion probability in the shortest path links, improving the network performance.